 CHALLENGES IN PAIN MANAGEMENT - 2022/3

-This module covers both acute and chronic pain including malignant and non-malignant pain.
 The module will focus on the principles of pain assessment considering the validity and reliability of pain assessment tools and will include pain assessment of people with cognitive impairment and learning disabilities.
 Students will be introduced to theories of pain that will inform multidimensional pain assessment and interventions for pain including pharmacological and non-pharmacological approaches.
 Pharmacological principles and drug interactions will also be explored.
-Using the case study approach students will be encouraged to link research evidence and knowledge about pain to case studies from practice.
+Students will be encouraged to critically evaluate their practice and to use evidence based methods to develop practice.

 School of Health Sciences